guychauliac/javaa.org/_posts/2023-05-02-jekyll-docker-local-testing.markdown

 jekyll serve --host 0.0.0.0
 {% endhighlight %}

-'--hosts 0.0.0.0' will tell Jekyll to run on all network interfaces.
+<kbd>'--hosts 0.0.0.0'</kbd> will tell Jekyll to run on all network interfaces.

 Check on the host system if the Jekyll website can be reached by browsing to [http://localhost:8080](http://localhost:8080)